Vosloo/directive-rag/README.md

 ## How to Run

 1. Clone the repository
-2. Install the requirements using poetry (preferably in a virtual environment):
+2. Install the requirements using poetry (preferably in a virtual environment) using Python3.11:

 ```bash
 poetry install